This is a follow-up article on The perks of offering brand strategy as a designer.

 We mentioned in our first article how strategy can help you as a designer offer solutions that are on point.
 But how to fully embrace a strategic mindset?

-Without being conscious or embracing strategy entirely in your process and creating a strategic framework, you are leaving a lot of good opportunities for your clients and yourself on the table.
+Without being conscious or embracing strategy entirely in your process and creating a strategic discovery framework, you are leaving a lot of good opportunities for your clients and yourself on the table.

-I am a strong believer that the quality of your work can be exponentially better just by spending time working on a more strategic approach during the creative briefing phase.
+I am a strong believer that the quality of your work can be exponentially better just by spending time working on a more strategic approach during the discovery phase.
 Strategy opens a series of opportunities for your clients in terms of positioning, differentiation, and industry insights.
 Which in turn you can apply to the design process and deliver more value to your client.

 It baffles me the number of designers, interns, and freelancers, who don't even do their due diligence when it comes to the client's industry, business, trends, and other types of qualitative and quantitative research.
 How can one be designing solutions without the sole foundation for that business?